mowglixx/python-learning/TERMINALS.md

 ## Linux

-Most Linux distributions come with `Bash` and you can typically run a terminal window by searching your app list (if you have one)
+Most Linux distributions come with `Bash` and you can typically run a terminal window by searching your app list (if you have one), if you don't run a Desktop Environment with your Linux distribution then you should already be using a terminal...

+*You probably don't need to read this section if you're comfortable on Linux*

 ![Gnome Terminal on Ubuntu running Bash](images/GnomeTerminalpng.png)